-- Any student entering a residential community is considered a non-resident if they do not live in that community.
+- Any student entering an open residential area within a residential area is considered a non-resident if they do not live in that community.
 Non-residents are held responsible for all residential policies while present in the spaces.
 Specifically, non-residents should be aware of the following: - a.
 Non-residents are only allowed to enter the common spaces within the residential area and are explicitly prohibited from entering the residential areas of the building unless it is as the guest of a current resident in that community. - Non-residents are prohibited from removing any amenities (e.g., video game consoles, pool tables, etc.) from the common spaces at any time.